silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/03_Unpublishing_Pages.md

 Pages that exist as drafts, but are not yet published, will be marked with a **Draft** label in the site tree.
 When you create a new page, it will only exist as a Draft, until you click the button ***Publish***.

 If you have no plans to re-publish the page in the near future, you can **Unpublish and archive** and recover the page at a later date, see [Restoring archived pages](restoring_archived_pages) to learn more.

+<div class="note" markdown="1">In some circumstances, unpublished pages may still be visible on the website to admin users whilst they are logged in.
+If unpublished pages are still appearing, check the site as a non-admin user or whilst not logged in to ensure that pages have been updated as expected.
+See the section on [Previewing Changes](https://userhelp.silverstripe.org/en/4/creating_pages_and_content/creating_and_editing_content/previewing_changes/#previewing-changes) for more information.</div>